jmndao/jmndao/README.md

 ## Projects 💻

-I've worked on many project with various tools (Django, Laravel, React Native, ElectronJS) to meet customer requirements and needs.
+I've worked on many project with various tools (Django, Laravel, React/React Native, ElectronJS) to meet customer requirements and needs.
 Some projects are privates, however the public ones are enough to showcase my skills.